How People Are Using Fundraisers To Fight Trump's Family Separation Policy

 As more stories of family separations at the border trickle out, many Americans are trying their best to fight the Trump administration's zero-tolerance immigration policy.

 Over the past few days, folks on both sides of the aisle have been calling for the Trump administration to end this inhumane policy.
-While activists are organising protests near the border in South Texas and in cities across the country, your so-called average citizen is also looking for creative ways of supporting organisations on-the-ground.
+While activists are organizing protests near the border in South Texas and in cities across the country, your so-called average citizen is also looking for creative ways of supporting organizations on-the-ground.

 Advertisement